Indoqa/indoqa-react-redux/README.md

 consistant environment for client side web applications that are using business logic using REST services over HTTP.

 As we went all the way from server-side Java web applications like Wicket to this nice and clean redux architecture, we tried to develop a directory structure and build environment that looks familiar to Java developers.
-This should make it easier to switch between these two wordls.
+This may help to switch between these two worlds.
 As a benefit, it makes it easy to integrate the frontend inside a maven multi module build.

 ## Features